Setting up Shopify Bill Pay

 The first time that you access Shopify Bill Pay, you might be prompted to enter in your business's information.

-If you need to adjust your business information later, then you can edit your store information directly in your Shopify account, and the new information will update in your Shopify Bill Pay account as well.
+If you need to adjust your business information later, then you can edit your store information in Settings > Store details.
+The new information updates in your Shopify Bill Pay account as well.

 Add a bank account